AutoPas/DocTagChecker/README.md

 ```bash
 npm run all
 ```
 This is critical.
-Without this step the Javascript code, which is what's actually run, is not built and nothing changes!
+Without this step the JavaScript code, which is what's actually run, is not built and nothing changes!
 5. Commit, push, review, merge to main.
 6. (If applicable) Create a new release using the [release script](script/release).
 ```bash